December 2017 Vancouver Island Team-Based Learning Institute

-The TBL Institute will be facilitated by veteran users of and trainers of faculty using the TBL method, Tine Reimers, Bill Roberson, and Marilyn Funk, Curriculum, Teaching and Learning Specialists for VIU’s Centre for Innovation and Excellence in Learning.
+The TBL Institute will be facilitated by veteran users of and trainers of faculty using the TBL method.
+Bill Roberson and Marilyn Funk, Curriculum, Teaching and Learning Specialists for VIU’s Centre for Innovation and Excellence in Learning will be joined by TBL author and veteran trainer Jim Sibley of University of British Columbia.

 A limited number of seats are available for guests (i.e., higher education teachers not currently on the faculty or teaching staff of Vancouver Island University).
 Guest fees are $375 (CAD), which cover the two-day workshop (8:30 AM – 3:30 PM), a light breakfast + lunch for the two workshop days, consultations and feedback on course design by veteran TBL practitioners, and a copy of Getting Started with Team-Based Learning (Sibley, Ostafichuk, Roberson and Franchini).